 As autumn approaches the leaves turn from green to orange to crimson red.

-Fill in the form below and we will notify you when Cornus kousa chinensis flowering dogwood is back in stock.
+Fill in the form below and we will notify you when Cornus kousa chinensis flowering dogwood are back in stock.

 The Chinese dogwoods are naturally resistant to the fungal disease called anthranose.
 The tree remains fairly small, reaching 3m after about 10 years and going on to perhaps 5m in very good conditions - but this is a very slow growing tree so space is unlikely to be an issue.